jjpickering10/CI-MS4-DragonEggWoodturning/README.md

 - Loading animation includes html canvas element with mouse move drawing of particles for nice UX experience as page loads.
 Techniques used I learned from a really good youtuber [here](https://www.youtube.com/c/Frankslaboratory)

 **Landing page**
-- Distinct image and highlighted section letting the user now exactly what the site is about
+- Distinct image and highlighted section letting the user know exactly what the site is about
 - Call to action buttons
 - Scrolling down, category selection grid, detailing categories of products.
 If category is on sale, an icon is displayed with sale amount shown.
 - Scrolling down, review section, which takes 10 reviews, and randomises the order in which they are displayed.
 Glider JS used to create the scrollable carousel.